ray-project/ray/doc/source/internals-overview.rst

 - The driver or worker goes to the object store on the same node and requests the relevant object.
-Each object store consists of two components, a shared-memory key-value store of immutable objects, and an manager to coordinate the transfer of objects between nodes.
+Each object store consists of two components, a shared-memory key-value store of immutable objects, and a manager to coordinate the transfer of objects between nodes.

   - If the object is not present in the object store, the manager checks the